VilhelmPrytz/minecraftserverstatus-api/README.md

 }
 ```

-You can also send a `GET` request to `/favicon/<address>`, which will then return the server icon as PNG for specified server.
+You can also send a `GET` request to `/favicon/<address>`, which will then return the server icon as PNG for the specified server.

 ## Contributing